random689/tp/docs/DeveloperGuide.md

   * 3b1.
 NewAddressBook informs the user that the same medical history is already recorded for the student.

-    Use case resumes at step 3.
+    Use case ends.

 * 3c.
 The user provides an empty string as the medical history.

     * 3c1.
-NewAddressBook overrides the medical history with an empty string.
+NewAddressBook removes the medical history of the student.

       Use case ends.